MapsterMapper/Mapster/README.md

         .NewConfig()
         .Map(dest => dest.FullName, src => src.FullName, srcCond => srcCond.City == "Victoria");

-You can map even type of source and destination properties are different.
+In Mapster 2.0, you can map even type of source and destination properties are different.

     TypeAdapterConfig<TSource, TDestination>()
         .NewConfig()